Anastasia-Labs/single-asset-staking-offchain/README.md

 ### **Initialize Reward Fold**

-Now that we have total staked amount available on-chain, we initialize the reward fold wherein a UTxO to `rewardValidator` is sent.
+Now that we have total staked amount available on-chain, we initialize the reward fold wherein a UTxO to `rewardFoldValidator` is sent.
 This contains total reward amount obtained from UTxO locked at "Token Holder Validator" along with `totalRewardTokens` and `totalStake` in its datum.
 Additionally, it has `$RewardPolicy.RFold` NFT minted from "Reward Policy" which validates that the initialization is carried out accurately.

 ```mermaid
 ---